Massachusetts 80, Northern Illinois 54

 Dontel Highsmith scored 10 points and Pete Rakocevic had nine points to lead the Huskies (3-5).
 Aksel Bolin and Daveon Balls contributed eight points apiece.

-The lead remained around 10 points over the first six minutes of the second half before the Minutemen slowly pulled away.
-Williams hit a 3-pointer for a 55-38 cushion at the 12:26 mark and nailed another four minutes later for a 19-point advantage before Massachusetts emptied its bench.
+The lead hovered around 10 points over the first six minutes of the second half before the Minutemen slowly pulled away.
+Williams hit a 3-pointer for a 55-38 cushion at the 12:24 mark and nailed another about four minutes later for a 21-point advantage before Massachusetts emptied its bench.

-Note: (Updated: CHANGED “19-point advantage” to “21” in fifth graph.)